alps-asd/alps-asd.github.io/manuals/1.0/en/quick-start.md

 Open [http://localhost:3000/](http://localhost:3000/) in your browser.
 Can you see the diagram in the Application State Diagram link?

+## Mac Application

+A Mac GUI application that does not require console operation is also available.

+How to run:.
+* Download [ASD launcher](https://github.com/alps-asd/asd-launcher/archive/refs/tags/v1.zip) and open the `asd` script.
+* Click the Run button on the toolbar or press `Command-R` to run the script.
+* Select the ALPS file to start the ASD server.

 ## Application State Diagram